FabienArcellier/booknot/README.md

 ## Usage

-1. start your booknot project
+1. start your booknot project in an empty directory or in an existing sphinx workspace

 ```bash
 booknot init